 We know it can be a difficult time for people who are transitioning out of the workers compensation system.
 To help, we’re offering a transition support service to make things easier by connecting you with health, employment, and community services to get you the support you need.

-Working with a qualified social worker, you’ll receive a tailored plan that is based on your individual circumstances, needs and goals.
+Working one-on-one with a qualified rehabilitation specialist, you’ll receive a tailored plan that is based on your individual circumstances, needs and goals.
 You will be supported each step of the way.